opendocsg/slw-judgments-backfill/2013_SGHC/report.md

 28     While the DJ recognised that it could be argued that the Respondent admitted to the lie only because he had no choice upon confrontation, he considered it a mitigation point that the Respondent was “contrite” because the Respondent admitted to his lie in the same afternoon, within a few hours from the time of the first lie (at [32] of GD).

-29     A court has to examine carefully the conduct of the offender after the commission of the offence to determine whether the offender is genuinely contrite: _Public Prosecutor v NF_ [2006] 4 SLR(R) 849 at [57].
-Further, remorse is only a mitigating factor where there is evidence of genuine remorse on the part of the offender: _Cheng Weixiong Jerriek v Public Prosecutor_ [2003] 2 SLR(R) 334 at [22].
+29     A court has to examine carefully the conduct of the offender after the commission of the offence to determine whether the offender is genuinely contrite: _Public Prosecutor v NF_ <span class="citation">[2006] 4 SLR(R) 849</span> at [57].
+Further, remorse is only a mitigating factor where there is evidence of genuine remorse on the part of the offender: _Cheng Weixiong Jerriek v Public Prosecutor_ <span class="citation">[2003] 2 SLR(R) 334</span> at [22].

 30     In the present case, I was unable to find that the Respondent was contrite as he had lied repeatedly to his superiors.
 He first lied that he did not purchase the motorcycle from Super Bike when he was confronted by Roger, Leong, Phoa and Jeow in the morning of 15 January 2008.
 He then